kubernetes/ingress-nginx/docs/examples/customization/custom-configuration/README.md

+# Custom Configuration

-Using a [ConfigMap](https://kubernetes.io/docs/user-guide/configmap/) is possible to customize the NGINX configuration
+Using a [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) is possible to customize the NGINX configuration

 For example, if we want to change the timeouts we need to create a ConfigMap: